trinayau/trinayau/README.md

 - 🔭 I’m currently working on [FullFill](https://fullfill.netlify.app/), a platform where food bank volunteers can connect!
 It is a full stack project using React and Django.

-- 🌱 I’m currently learning Python, Flask and Django
+- 🌱 I’m currently learning TypeScript and Python

 - 🦖 Previous projects built with HTML, CSS, JavaScript, Node.js, Express, React + Redux, Websockets, MongoDB Atlas, PostGreSQL